Stop motion, Film, Animation, Illustration

 TVC done for Seed Pakistan, an organization working for a better Pakistan.

-An illustration I did of a friend.
+An illustration I did for a friend.
 You can click on the picture to view the entire project.